 - Import bitmap and vector art into Illustrator and create guides for illustration.

-- Create simple iconographic illustrations and shapes.
+- Develop simple iconographic illustrations and shapes.

 - Create a sequential illustration that repeats certain features and colors over a series of frames to maintain a consistent look.